WHAT DO WE MEAN?

 Overall annual limit

-Prescribed minimum benefits
+Prescribed minimum benefits (PMBs)

 This is a list of conditions that medical schemes have to cover in full according to the Medical Schemes Act.